rex10/dog-adoption/README.md

-# Fetch Dog Adoption App 🐶
+# Dog Adoption App 🐶

 A React + Vite + TypeScript application to find your perfect dog match!